November 26, 2012 | Updated February 15, 2021

-- Take the pheasants out and pat them dry.
-Set on a cooling rack under a ceiling fan or in a breezy place and let them dry for 1 to 3 hours.
+- Take the pheasants out of the brine.
+Set on a cooling rack under a ceiling fan or in a breezy place and let them dry for an hour or so.
 You can also put the birds in a container uncovered in the fridge overnight.
 This drying process is an important step.
-If you skip it, the smoke will not adhere to the pheasant as well.
+You want the bird damp and tacky on the outside, not soaking wet.

 - Smoke the pheasants over the wood of your choice – I prefer apple, hickory or pecan – for at least 3 hours, and up to 5 hours.
 You want a relatively warm smoke, between 200°F and 250°F. Let the pheasants smoke for 1 hour before painting on the maple syrup, then baste with the syrup every 30 minutes afterward.

 - When the pheasants reach an internal temperature of 160°F in the thigh meat, take them out of the smoker.
 Put them on a cooling rack and baste them with maple syrup one more time.
 Wait at least 20 minutes before eating.
 They are excellent cold, too.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Unfortunately all of the birds I just brought back from South Dakota were skinned and not plucked.
 Can I still brine and smoke these birds?
 Someone recommended I wrap them in cheese cloth and then brine and smoke them.
 What are your recommendations?